camRight/MetaCodeQuiz/README.md

 7. Develop at least 4 options to pick from on each question. math.floor(math.random +1)   ????? we'll need a plus 1 and make it a range of 4 options.
 Does that mean 0-3 so that we have 4 total indexes? hmmmm. or 1-4 doesn't really matter

 8. Develop

+## Questions:

+## Cheating -- Revise Later

+User can cheat by inspecting elements.
+If answer is called by class and other answers are called by something else--user can find the right answer without actually konwing it.
+Consider revising in the future.